0x43eba/Obsidian-Iris/README.md

 Make a folder inside Vault/.obsidian/plugins called Iris.
 Put the contents of Iris.zip into that folder.

+Once you have installed, and set it up, close Obsidian and then reopen the program to make it work.

 ### Filenames

 Iris uses the filename of your daily note as a way to determine which other note's TO DO list it will import.
 Because of this, the title has to be clearly formatted and look like this: `Sunday Jan 03, 2021`.
 This only affects filenames.
 Headings and other anchors are unaffected.
 Anyone who's coming from [obsidian-rollover-daily-todos](https://github.com/shichongrui/obsidian-rollover-daily-todos) doesn't have to make any changes and Iris is fully compatable with this plugin.
 I am looing into solutions to this restriction.